 Various autonomous protocols have been proposed in the literature.
-Sander and Tschudin ([13, 14]) introduce a technique that allows for a fairly efficient evaluation of polynomials in a ring of integers modulo n using a homomorphic encryption scheme.
+Sander and Tschudin ([14,15]) introduce a technique that allows for a fairly efficient evaluation of polynomials in a ring of integers modulo n using a homomorphic encryption scheme.
 They also show how an autonomous protocol could be realized using compositions of rational functions.

 Sander and Tschudin emphasize in their paper that securing single functions is not sufficient.
-They consider the example of implementing a digital signing primitive for mobile agents.
-Even if the real signature routine can be kept secret, the whole (encrypted but operational) routine might be abused to sign arbitrary documents.
-Thus, it is necessary to guarantee that cryptographic primitives are unremovably attached to the data to which they are supposed to be applied (the linking problem).
+Consider for example the problem of implementing a digital signing primitive for mobile agents.
+Even if the real signature routine can be kept secret, still the whole (encrypted but operational) routine might be abused to sign arbitrary documents.
+Thus, the second task is to guarantee that cryptographic primitives are unremovably attached to the data to which they are supposed to be applied (the linking problem).
 The general idea behind the solution here is to compose the signature generating function s with the function f of which the output is to be signed.
 Crucial for the security of this scheme is the difficulty of an adversary to decompose the final function into its elements s and f.
-An outline of how this could be implemented using rational functions is given in [14].
+An outline of how this could be implemented using rational functions is given in [15].

-Loureiro and Molva ([10]) use a public key encryption system based on Goppa codes that allows for the non-interactive evaluation of functions describable by a matrix multiplication.
+Loureiro and Molva ([11]) use a public key encryption system based on Goppa codes.
+Their protocol allows for the evaluation of functions describable by a matrix multiplication.
 Loureiro and Molva also show how any boolean circuit evaluation can be done by a matrix multiplication.
-However, the representation of a boolean circuit requires a huge matrix (for a circuit with l inputs, one of the dimensions of the matrix is $2^l$ ).
+However, the representation of a boolean circuit requires a huge matrix (for a circuit with l inputs, one of the dimensions of the matrix is 2^l).
 It remains an open problem whether more efficient representations of boolean circuits as matrices can be achieved.